tcassanelli/pyoof/README.rst

 Improvements future versions
 ============================
-- Including plot tests for `plot_routines.py` code
+- Include plot routines tests
+- Inlcude actuators module tests
+- Reduce the size of the test files
 - Integrate Astropy units :white_check_mark:
-- Reduce the size of the test files
 - Include automatic setup for the FFT resolution ``pyoof.fit_zpoly(resolution)``
-- Include cosine taper illumination function
 - Add actuator correction (sub-package) and its translation from phase-error (specific for Effelsberg) :white_check_mark:
-- Add option for 2 or more beam maps
+- Add option for 2 or more beam maps (option for multiple ``d_z``)

 Contact
 =======